CHARACTERISTICS OF THE CLASS

 Selects, trains, supervises and evaluates swim lesson personnel.

-Insures that safety regulations and standards are followed.
+Ensures that safety regulations and standards are followed.

-Enforce rules and regulations and department policy.
+Enforce rules and regulations and department policy of proper facility use.

 Receives citizen complaints and inquires and takes or recommends appropriate action.